rutvikk05/react-budget-planner/README.md

 # React Budget App

-A cool app to eaisly track your expenses!
+A cool app to easily track your expenses!

 User can -